oniony/TMSU/README.md

   * Slashes are now permitted within tags and values, useful for recording URLs.
     In the virtual filesystem, similar looking Unicode characters are used in their place.
+  * Added --where option to `tag` subcommand to allow tags to be applied to the set of files matching a query.
   * Made it possible to upgrade the database schema between releases.
   * Added --count option to 'untagged'.
   * Bug fixes.